afrimapr/afrimapr.website/CONTRIBUTE.md

   - You can directly work on Github or add the post by working on a local copy of the repository in git
   - The blog posts folder is `_posts`
   - The post should be written in markdown
+  - The image should have a dark and not too busy background as the title, description, date, and authors will be displayed against the background image in the post
+  - The image should be uploaded to `assets/img` in this repository (either via git or Github)
   - The header should look like this:

  ```